joaomelo/lib-template/README.md

 The demo Webpack config has aliases to make imports inside the code more accessible.
 It also anticipates the use of environment variables setting the `Dotenv` plugin.

-The lib config is more peculiar because it addresses the creation of js libraries.
-The output property is set with options to make the bundle more flexible as possible to import.
+The lib config is more peculiar.
+The output property is set with options to make the bundle as flexible as possible to import.
 Nevertheless, I recommend that you check the excellent Webpack guide for [authoring libraries](https://webpack.js.org/guides/author-libraries/) to ensure this setup corresponds to your needs.

 ## Babel

 Babel is used to compiling JavaScript's newest features to a codebase compatible to an arbitrary target environment.

-Libt uses the` @babel/preset-env` package to compute the necessary conversion.
+Libt uses the` @babel/preset-env` package to compute the necessary conversions.
 The [Browserslist](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration) configuration file (`.browserslistrc`) will guide `preset-env` to the desired environment.
-Libt query uses Browserslist defaults, includes nodes, and rejects IE.
+Libt query uses Browserslist defaults, includes node, and rejects IE.

 It is crucial to notice that this is a particular decision for each project.
-I recommended you check Browserslist [docs](https://github.com/browserslist/browserslist) to ensure the choice of a query that fits your project.
+I recommended you check Browserslist [docs](https://github.com/browserslist/browserslist) to choose a query that fits your project.

 # Code Quality